 __output__Docker version 27.3.1, build ce12230

-If you see an error like “docker: command not found
+If you see “docker: command not found

-,” then follow the steps from the
+,” follow the

 Docker Install Guide